dabson2020/Customer-Satisfaction-Prediction-and-Model-Deployment-with-MLFlow/README.md

 Our standard training pipeline consists of several steps:

-- `ingest_data`: This step will ingest the data and create a `DataFrame`.
+- `ingest_df`: This step will ingest the data and create a `DataFrame`.
 - `clean_data`: This step will clean the data and remove the unwanted columns.
 - `train_model`: This step will train the model and save the model using [MLflow autologging](https://www.mlflow.org/docs/latest/tracking.html).
-- `evaluation`: This step will evaluate the model and save the metrics -- using MLflow autologging -- into the artifact store.
+- `evaluate`: This step will evaluate the model and save the metrics -- using MLflow autologging -- into the artifact store.

 ### Deployment Pipeline